Unit 3 - Practice Quiz

 A. We will proceed with the launch if the market research is positive.

-B. We will proceed with the launch only if the market research is positive.
+B. We will proceed with the launch even if the market research is negative.

 C. We will proceed with the launch unless the market research is negative.

-D. We will proceed with the launch even if the market research is negative.
+D. We will proceed with the launch only if the market research is positive.

 30 A company policy states that overtime is always paid for work done on weekends.
 Which sentence correctly expresses this rule using the Zero Conditional?